-At the local scale, the topographic of alpine landscapes translates into a mosaic of microclimatic conditions (Scherrer and Körner, 2011; Jiménez-Alfaro et al., 2024) with sharp temperature and snow-melting gradients (Körner, 2021) even within few centimetres (Graham et al., 2012).
+At the local scale, the topographic heterogeneity of alpine landscapes translates into a mosaic of microclimatic conditions (Scherrer and Körner, 2011; Jiménez-Alfaro et al., 2024) with sharp temperature and snow-melting gradients (Körner, 2021) even within few centimetres (Graham et al., 2012).
 The impact of microclimatic variation on germination phenology is expected to be strong, but the few studies that have considered this showed contrasting results.
-By comparing germination patterns between alpine specialists of snowbeds and fellfields, Shimono & Kudo (2005) found no differences in the response of 27 alpine species to temperature and light in Japan.
+By comparing germination patterns between alpine specialists of snowbeds (sheltered areas with snow accumulation, short growing season but low risk of frost and no water shortage) and fellfields (exposed areas where wind reduces the accumulation of snow resulting in soil freezing, frost damage and drought), Shimono & Kudo (2005) found no differences in the response of 27 alpine species to temperature and light in Japan.
 In contrast, Rosbakh et al (2022) found different germination responses to temperature among 72 species along a snowmelt gradient in the Caucasus.
 This suggests that germination patterns in alpine landscapes may differ in systems representing different ecological gradients or regional features (e.g., ecological, or evolutionary history).
 Nevertheless, germination experiments are limited by fixed temperature conditions commonly used in incubation chambers (e.g., 12-h cycles of 20/10 and 15/5 ºC), which are decoupled from the continuous temperature cycles occurring in nature.
 To draw more robust conclusions about germination strategies in alpine areas, we need detailed climatic data (Shimono and Kudo, 2005) and accurate experimental settings mirroring real field conditions in the best way possible (Hoyle et al. 2015).

 In this study, we investigate germination phenology of 54 alpine species influenced by either temperate or mediterranean climatic conditions within the same ecoregion.
 Our main aim is to understand how microclimatic variation affects germination phenology and the potential implications of such responses to plant regeneration in alpine communities.
 By conducting a continuous seasonal experiment in the laboratory using temperature data series measured in the field, our experimental approach focused on two contrasting microclimatic regimes: (i) fellfield conditions occurring in open and exposed areas subjected to wind, freeze and thaw cycles without snow protection, with warmer and longer growing seasons; and (ii) snowbed conditions in areas with dense plant cover, long snow cover and cooler and shorter growing seasons.
 We complemented the laboratory data with field sowing experiments for a subset of species.
 Firstly, we asked at what extent microclimatic contrasting conditions modify germination phenology.
-We hypothesized that fellfield conditions will result in higher total germination, earlier germination, and lower or no germination during winter In contrast, the snowbed conditions will show lower total germination, delayed germination and germination under winter (snow-covered) conditions.
+We hypothesized that fellfield conditions will result in higher total germination due to longer growing season, earlier germination due to higher temperatures, and lower or no germination during winter due to below 0 temperatures.
+In contrast, the snowbed conditions will show lower total germination due to shorter growing season, delayed germination due to lower temperatures, and germination under winter (snow-covered) conditions due to temperature not dropping below 0 degrees Celsius.
 Secondly, we ask whether alpine species from temperate and Mediterranean climates show similar phenological responses.
-We hypothesized that species from the temperate will germinate better after cold stratification and under warmer temperatures, in concordance with the global alpine germination syndrome; while the species from the Mediterranean will germinate mainly in autumn and at colder temperatures, following the Mediterranean germination syndrome.
+We hypothesized that species from the temperate community will germinate better after cold stratification and under warmer temperatures, in concordance with the global alpine germination syndrome; while the species from the Mediterranean community will germinate mainly in autumn and at colder temperatures, following the Mediterranean germination syndrome.
 However, it is unclear whether the individual responses of alpine species will follow these syndromes homogenously, and whether germination phenology tested in the field will align with the results obtained in the laboratory.

 Material and Methods

-Study
+Study communities